dodona-edu/dodona-edu.github.io/en/tested/references/exercise-config/README.md

 }
 ```

-### Compilation fallback
+### Fallback for compilation

-When you use the `batch` compilation you can set whether you can switch to the individual compilation,
+When using batch compilation,
-when the `batch` compilation fails.
+you can allow TESTed to fall back to the individual compilation if the batch compilation fails.
-For this you use the `allow_fallback` field.
+This can be useful, for example, if a submission does not implement all required functions.
-By default, will TESTed fallback to the individual compilation, when the `batch` compilation fails.
+By default, the `allow_fallback` field is true, meaning the fallback is enabled.

-Example disabling compilation fallback:
+Example (disabling the fallback):

 ```json
 {
   "evaluation": {